halitbarut/bootcamp-group-128/README.md

 ## 🔍 Sprint Retrospective

-### ✅ What Went Well?
+### ✅ What Went Well
--  Communication and coordination between teams were excellent.
+	•	Communication and coordination between teams were excellent.
--  Tasks were clearly defined; team members were aligned.
+	•	Tasks were clearly defined, and team members worked in harmony.
--  New academic structure sets foundation for **future features** (e.g., course-based stats).
+	•	The new academic structure laid a solid foundation for future features (e.g., course-based statistics).

-### ⚠️ What Could Be Improved?
+### ⚠️ What Could Be Improved
--  Filtering query was more complex than expected; more time needed for optimization.
+	•	The filtering query was more complex than expected; more time was needed for optimization.
--  More research could’ve been done for some **MUI components**.
+	•	More preliminary research could have been done for some MUI components.

-### 🗂 Action Items:
+### 🗂 Action Items
--  For future sprints, create a separate **"spike" (research)** task for complex queries.
+	•	In future sprints, a separate “spike” task should be created for complex queries.
--  Frontend will **test new components** with prototypes before full implementation.
+	•	The frontend team will test new components with prototypes before fully implementing them.
 -----

 ---